outlyerapp/integrations/sensu/README.md

 == Metrics Collected ==

-The Sensu integration will push any metric collected by your Sensu checks with the label `service=sensu.<check_name>` added so you can easily filter all your metrics for a particular check in Outlyer using the `service` label.
+The Sensu integration will push any metric collected by your Sensu checks with the label `service:<check_name>` and `source:sensu` added so you can easily filter all your metrics for a particular check in Outlyer using the `service` label.

-In addition the status code of each check is sent as the `service.status` metric to Outlyer with the label `service: sensu.<check_name>`.
+In addition the status code of each check is sent as the `service.status` metric to Outlyer with the same labels.
 You will be able to use this metric to configure dashboad status widgets and service check alerts in Outlyer.

 ## Nagios Checks